rejeep/f.el/README.md

 Append slash to PATH unless one already.

-Some functions, such as ‘call-process’ requires there to be an ending slash.
+Some functions, such as `call-process` requires there to be an ending slash.

 ```lisp